 Learn the Steps for Basic WaterFed® Technique:

-4. Once you are done scrubbing the window, lift the brush so that it is not touching the window.
+- Once you are done scrubbing the window, lift the brush so that it is not touching the window.
 Only do this if you can maintain proper control of your pole while doing so.
-Move the brush from side to side, working your way down the window.
+Move the brush from side to side, working your way down the window, continuing to avoid the top 2-3 inches of the window.

 Be the Expert: